SthitPragya/Paypal-Product-Managment/README.md

 Cart has an ID.
 It is linked to Order and Customer.
 Each Order has one cart and each customer has a cart.
 A cart is

+RESPONSE CODES USED:

+- 200 for successful operation
+- 400 for Invalid request
+- 401 for Unauthorized access
+- 404 for Not found
+- 503 for no response from Server

 METHODS: